-The company had to change its accounting policies following the adoption of Ind AS - 115.
+The Company had to change its accounting policies following the adoption of Ind AS -116.
+Company's new accounting policy is described in "paragraph 3.3" of Significant Accounting Policies to the financial statements and the impact of transition to Ind AS 116 is given vide Note No. 44 to the Financial Statements.
 Most of the above amendments listed above did not have any impact on the amounts recognised in prior periods and are not expected to significantly affect the current and future periods.